High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Can active learning algorithms enhance identification?

-\end{definition} Note that, the constants $c_u$ and $c_w$ depend on the block length $\tau$.
-Further they are instance specific, i.e., they depend on the set $\SSet$.
-By the sample complexity lower bound the excitation input needs to satisfy Definition~\ref{def:PE} for some $\tau>0$ to guarantee identification of $\theta_*$ with high probability (see Remark~\ref{rem:Lower} and Theorem~\ref{th:inputDependentLowerBound}).
-If not, there exists some $\theta_i\neq \theta_*$ which yields the same state trajectory and hence is indistinguishable from $\theta_*$ given the data.
-Given the \ac{PE} condition~\eqref{eq:defPE}, it follows that isotropic Gaussian excitations and the optimal oracle excitation $U^*$ defined in~\eqref{eq:defOptU} satisfy Definition~\ref{def:PE}. \begin{lemma}[\ac{PE} for isotropic Gaussian inputs] Consider the system~\eqref{eq:TrueSysEvo} and the set $\SSet$ defined in~\eqref{eq:defSet}.
-Then $u(t) \simiid \N(0, \frac{\gamma^2}{n_u} I_{n_u})$ is \ac{PE} for any block length $\tau>0$ with
+\end{definition} Note that the \ac{PE} coefficients $c_u$ and $c_w$ are problem-specific and depend on the block length $\tau$.
+By the sample complexity lower bound, the excitation input needs to satisfy Definition~\ref{def:PE} for some $\tau>0$ to guarantee identification of $\theta_*$ with high probability (see Remark~\ref{rem:Lower} and Theorem~\ref{th:inputDependentLowerBound}).
+If not, there exists some $\theta_i\neq \theta_*$ which yields the same state trajectory as $\theta_*$ and hence is indistinguishable from $\theta_*$ given the data.
+In the following, we show that isotropic Gaussian excitations and the optimal oracle excitation $U^*$ defined in~\eqref{eq:defOptU} satisfy Definition~\ref{def:PE}, i.e., satisfy \ac{PE}. \begin{lemma}[\ac{PE} for isotropic Gaussian inputs] Consider the system~\eqref{eq:TrueSysEvo} and the set $\SSet$ defined in~\eqref{eq:defSet}.
+Then $u(t) \simiid \N(0, \frac{\gamma^2}{n_u} I_{n_u})$ is \ac{PE} for any block length $\tau>0$ with \end{lemma} \begin{lemma}[\ac{PE} for optimal oracle excitation] Consider the system~\eqref{eq:TrueSysEvo} and the set $\SSet$ defined in~\eqref{eq:defSet}.
+Then